dpflores/diff_control/README.md

 ## Day 1: Sensors and visualization

-To watch the sensor messages, the odometry of the robot and other visualization, we need to use Rviz.
+To watch the sensor messages, the odometry of the robot and other visualization, we need to use Rviz (http://wiki.ros.org/rviz).
 In another terminal run

   ```
   $ rosrun rviz rviz